 - Thursday, May 13th @ 9:30AM

 Due to COVID health restrictions, prospective students will have a virtual shadow visit with fun ice breakers, games, question & answers with current students, and video highlights of student life.
-Sign-up for a Shadow Visit beginning October 10, 2020 for students applying for 2021-22 school year.
+Students applying for 2021-22 school year should sign up.

 It’s easy!
 Just go to our online application to complete all of the steps.
 Applicants should complete all of the application steps by February 1, 2021.
 Those completed after the due date will be considered based on available space.